 Synthetic cosmetics like mineral oils and silicones disturb the skins natural function and the production of lactic acid, sebum and microbial flora.
 The overuse of sun screen products should be avoided, even with natural cosmetics.
 A sun screen is only needed when spending long periods of time in direct and heavy sunlight.

-A cosmetologist is your skins therapist
+A beauty therapist is your skins therapist

-A cosmetologist is a very valuable help and support to your skins wellbeing.
+A beauty therapist is a very valuable help and support to your skins wellbeing.
 With a cosmetologist you can be sure to have the products best suited for your skin care needs.
 With treatments you can amplify the absorption of products, skins circulatory system (for example by lymphatic massage) release impurities and relax the nervous system.

-A cosmetologist cannot solve skin problems though if the customer is not motivated and invested in taking holistic care of themselves.
+A beauty therapist cannot solve skin problems though if the customer is not motivated and invested in taking holistic care of themselves.
 Everyone must take responsibility for themselves.
 Especially in treating a skin condition one´s attitude plays a huge role in treatments for they take perseverance, regularity and commitment.
 A curious interest in self exploration is a very helpful attitude to have.
 It is important to be genuinely receptive to help, to trust the cosmetologist and let them close.
 We might often go to a cosmetologist with high hopes but be shut off to receive any real help.

-Holistic skin care and frequenting a cosmetologist is important for those with flawless skin as well.
+Holistic skin care and frequenting a beauty therapist is important for those with flawless skin as well.
 Many perceive a flawless skin to be free of visual imperfections.
 The skin may be uncared for and untimely ageing.
 The person may be physically healthy but psychologically restricted and experiencing hurt and negative feelings.
 Skin care should be regenerating and an aid in finding a connection with your inner self.

 Gut health´s effect on the skin